the-fanan/Design-Patterns-With-Go/structural/notes.md

 ### Adapter Pattern
 This follows the Open-Closed principle of OOP.
 It allows yout to make two incompatible parts of your code to work and extend legacy code or code you cannot change.

+### Bridge Pattern
+Decouples abstraction from implementation.
+This allows for code flexibility.